hugeblank/Alpha/README.md

-# BetaBot
+# Alpha
-Repository for BetaBot, a plugin for [BagelBot](https://github.com/hugeblank/BagelBot).
+Repository for Alpha, a plugin for [Allium](https://github.com/hugeblank/Allium).

-BetaBot was originally a program created by [roger109z](https://github.com/roger109z).
-Due to its bulkiness, I integrated it into the syntax/format that BagelBot accepts. roger109z has write access to this repository along with myself.
+Alpha was originally a program created by [roger109z](https://github.com/roger109z).
+Due to its bulkiness, I integrated it into the syntax/format that Allium accepts. roger109z has write access to this repository along with myself.
 Credit should go his way for most of the code.
 ## Installation
-Assuming you used [cc-github](https://github.com/eric-wieser/computercraft-github) by [Eric Wieser](https://github.com/eric-wieser) to install BagelBot, it should be as simple to install as:
+Assuming you used [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/) by Apemanzilla to install Allium, it should be as simple to install as putting:

-`github clone hugeblank/BetaBot /plugins`

-otherwise, I commend your (unnecessary) efforts in making an install script using wget or something of that sort to grab each file.
+`gitget hugeblank Alpha /plugins/alpha`

+into the repolist script.

+This code will be kept for the most part maintained alongside Allium as it is more of a demo plugin showing Allium's power than it is a plugin with a purpose.